ibm-cloud-docs/vpc/file_storage_vpc_create.md

 For more information about the command options, see [`ibmcloud is share-mount-target-create`](/docs/vpc?topic=vpc-vpc-reference#share-mount-target-create).

 The following example creates a mount target with security group access mode for a file share.
-This command creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.The virtual network interface is defined by specifying the reserved IP address, and the rules of `SECURITY_GROUP1` determine which resources can access the mount target `my-target-3`.
+This command creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
+The virtual network interface is defined by specifying the reserved IP address, and the rules of `SECURITY_GROUP1` determine which resources can access the mount target `my-target-3`.
 [New]{: tag-new}

 ```sh